twofive-labs/target-word-count/README.md

 # Target Word Count

-The Target Word Count plugin for Obsidian disables editing until you've added the target number of new words to the document.
+The Target Word Count plugin for Obsidian disables editing until you've added a target number of new words.

 ## Usage

-- **To set a target word count**, use the command palette (`Ctrl/Cmd + P`) and search for "Enable Target Word Count Mode."
-Follow the prompts to input your target.
-Editing will be disabled until you add this many new words to the document.
+Using the command palette (`Ctrl/Cmd + P`):

+- **Target Word Count: Set New** initiates tracking.
+Once a target word count is set, you cannot delete content until you have added your targeted number of new words to Obsidian.
+Progress and editing restrictions are shared across all documents.
-- **To reset your target word count progress**, use the command palette again and search for "Reset Target Word Count Progress."
+- **Target Word Count: Reset** will reset your progress to 0.
+Your target word count setting will remain.
+- **Target Word Count: Stop** will halt all plugin functionality and allow editing.
+To start again, use **Target Word Count: Set New** listed above.

 ## About